 Where are they now?

-Dr. Betsy Vaughan has been a faculty member in the Large Animal Ultrasound Service at UC Davis since completing her residency at UCD in 2005.
+Dr. Betsy Vaughan has been a faculty veterinarian in the Large Animal Ultrasound Service at UC Davis since completing her 2 year ultrasound fellowship at UC Davis in 2005.
 Dr. Wade Tenney (05-06) is now an Assistant Clinical Professor at Tufts University where he is in charge of their Large Animal Ultrasound Service.
 Dr. Suzanne Brenner (06-07) has focused exclusively on equine ultrasound and regularly consults at Pioneer Equine Hospital in Oakdale, CA and with other veterinarians in the area.
-Dr. Karine Pader (07-08) completed a large animal surgery residency at Purdue and is now a clinician in surgery and lameness at the University of Montreal.
-Dr. Alex Young (09-10) is a 4th year resident in Radiology & Imaging at UC Davis, and Dr. Beth Biscoe (10-11) has begun her third year as a Radiology & Imaging resident at Washington State University.
-Dr. Rachel Gottlieb (11-12) has taken her ultrasound skills to Northwest Equine Performance in Mulino, Oregon as an associate veterinarian.
+Dr. Karine Pader (07-08) completed a large animal surgery residency at Purdue and has returned to her home country (France) as a practicing veterinarian.
+Dr. Alex Young (09-10) is now a board-certified Diplomate of the American College of Veterinary Radiology (ACVR) after completing her radiology residency at UC Davis in 2014 and has just begun a faculty position at the University of Sydney.
+Dr. Beth Biscoe (10-11) also completed her radiology residency at Washington State University in 2014.
+She will be completing her ACVR board exams in September and has accepted a position as a staff radiologist at Animal Imaging in Irving, Texas.
+Dr. Rachel Gottlieb (11-12) has returned to Northwest Equine performance in Mulino, Oregon as an associate veterinarian with a special interest in ultrasound and imaging.
+Dr. Gottlieb travels frequently to major equestrian events to perform ultrasound exams on high level performance horses.
+Dr. Georgette Shields (12-14) just began her 3 year radiology residency at Colorado State University.
 Dr. Katie Flynn (01-02) is a veterinarian with the California Department of Food and Agriculture.

 Large Animal Ultrasound Caseload (Academic Years)